unindented/palette-creator/README.md

 Do you want to create a color palette that matches an image from your website?
 Or maybe you just want to grab some colors for inspiration?
 Then this is the extension for you!

-Just right click on the desired image, select the *Palette Creator* option, and choose the number of colors you want the palette to have.
+Just right-click on the desired image, select the *Palette Creator* option, and choose the number of colors you want the palette to have.

 A new tab will open, displaying the image and the resulting color palette.
 It's that easy!